dimnikolos/microbit/README.md

 13. reflex.py: Measures reflexes for button A and button B.

+14. rockpaperscissors.py: Random rock papers scissors for two players.

-14. shotClock.py: A basketball shot clock (24 seconds).
+15. shotClock.py: A basketball shot clock (24 seconds).
 Button A starts and stops timer, button B resets.

-15. teetotum.py: A teetotum where six messages appear.
+16. teetotum.py: A teetotum where six messages appear.

-16. timer.py: A stopwatch timer.
+17. timer.py: A stopwatch timer.
 Button A starts/stops timer, button B shows the measures times and resets.

-17. xmas.py: A christmas tree animation.
+18. xmas.py: A christmas tree animation.

 ## Built With